SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

 .. testcode:: arraysInferred

-   -> let cheese = shoppingList.removeLast()
+   -> let apples = shoppingList.removeLast()
-   << // cheese : String = "Cheese"
+   << // apples : String = "Apples"
    // the last item in the array has just been removed /> shoppingList now contains \(shoppingList.count) items, and no cheese
-   </ shoppingList now contains 6 items, and no cheese
+   </ shoppingList now contains 5 items, and no cheese
-   /> the cheese constant is now equal to the removed \"\(cheese)\" string
+   /> the apples constant is now equal to the removed \"\(apples)\" string
-   </ the cheese constant is now equal to the removed "Cheese" string
+   </ the apples constant is now equal to the removed "Apples" string

 ..
 TODO: write about the algorithmic methods on Array.